 Measuring coolant performance — Metrics

-These are all the scientific elements to assess when considering what coolant to use, as well as the metric and imperial units used.
+These are all the scientific aspects to assess when considering what coolant to use, as well as the metric and imperial units used.

 |Thermal conductivity||How easily heat is conducted to a liquid, and how easily it’s conducted out.
 Higher conductivity is better.||W/m.K or BTU/h/ft.R|